teco-kit/jActivity/README.md

             [...]
 ```

-There you can export the decision tree from the text field and use `buildJavaScriptClassifier.php` to create your personal classifier in JavaScript.
+You can export the decision tree from the text field and use `buildJavaScriptClassifier.php` to create your personal classifier in JavaScript.
-The script transforms your WEKA decision tree to something like this:
+The script transforms your WEKA decision tree into an if-else-construct:

 ```
 if (devMoZWithoutGrav_avg <= -0.583389) {